UK mortgages for South African residents: expats and SA nationals

 We can set up property finance for expat British nationals working in South Africa, as well as Britons and South Africans working for SA corporations in the UK and paid in rand, and South African nationals not resident in the UK.

-The stability and profitability of the British property market has been an attractive proposition for investors who could afford to buy in, from Cape Town to Jo’burg, Port Elizabeth to Pretoria.
+The stability and profitability of the British property market have been an attractive proposition for investors who could afford to buy in, from Cape Town to Jo’burg, Port Elizabeth to Pretoria.

 While the pound-to-rand rate has been slipping over the past couple of years, the sterling rate is also low on international markets, and UK interest rates are the most affordable they’ve been for decades.